 You may plan to pay off that deferred-interest loan before the promotional period expires, but sometimes life gets in the way.

-Bowne agrees.
-"What we've seen over the past few years is that people have every intention and ability to pay off the loan," she says.
+"What we've seen over the past few years is that people have every intention and ability to pay off the loan," Bowne says.
 Then "unexpected things occur, and suddenly they can't make that payment every month."

 So weigh the odds.
 Do you have the money to pay off the purchase in cash now?
 Can you set it aside, just in case?
 Is the purchase a want or need?
 Do you have other payment options?

-"You don't want to use it for hospital bills," she says.
+"You don't want to use it for hospital bills," says Chi Chi Wu, staff attorney with the National Consumer Law Center.
 Interest-free medical financing can carry high interest rates when the deferred-interest period expires, and many hospitals offer more reasonable payment plans and other options.
 And in a few states, alternate payment options are required for eligible patients, she says.